 Environmental management officers plan and supervise the measures necessary for an environmental management system.

-Environmental Management Officers are not generally required by the environmental management system standard, standard ISO 14000.
+Environmental Management Officers are not generally required by the environmental management system standard of following a standard ISO 14000 checklist.
 Nevertheless, every environmental management system needs a person responsible for environmental management.
 Someone who coordinates and supervises the work on the environmental management system.

 To be able to take on the responsibility of corporate environmental management, the person must attend a corresponding course.
 There, all relevant competencies concerning the ecological standard and its application are acquired.
 In addition to the legal bases applicable to the environment, the risk-based approach and process orientation, these also include context analysis and the continuous improvement and optimisation of measures.

 Each company decides individually which tasks are important for its own environmental management system.
 Then the activities for the environmental management officer are determined.

 When a new environmental management system is introduced, the environmental officer acts as the project leader.
 This person determines the reasons for introducing an environmental management system.
 At the same time, the proper introduction is monitored.

 During the preparation for the implementation of the environmental policy in the company, the environmental management officer outlines the further procedure and plans the introduction.

 This step should ensure that the environmental standards are introduced and maintained in accordance with the standards.